schambon/SimRunner/README.md

 Output
 ------

-A report is printed on stdout (as well as in a `simrunner.log` file) every 10 seconds.
+A report is printed on stdout (as well as in a `simrunner.log` file) every second.
 For each specified workload, it will print the following:

 ```
 18:18:59.403 [main] INFO  org.schambon.loadsimrunner.Reporter - 43 - Insert: